-We handle a wide array of unemployment cases in the Dallas Fort Worth metroplex.
+We handle a wide array of plaintiff employment discrimination cases in the Dallas Fort Worth metroplex.
 We would be happy to discuss your case and develop a legal strategy that fits your situation.

-Both federal and state laws statutory laws and common law protect against discrimination in the workplace.
+Both federal and state statutory laws and common law protect against discrimination in the workplace.
 Both the Equal Employment Opportunity Commission “EEOC” and the Texas Workforce Commission “TWC” enforce applicable laws.
-Most employments must first go to the EEOC and/or the TWC before being brought into court.
+Most employees must first go to the EEOC and/or the TWC before being brought into court.

-Federal laws protect against discrimination based on age, race, color, national origin, disability, harassment, pregnancy, religion, retaliation, and sex.
+Federal and Texas state laws protect employees against discrimination based on age, race, color, national origin, disability, harassment, pregnancy, religion, retaliation, and sex.

 American with Disabilities Act “ADA”